lionbytes/tabrestore/README.md

-# tabrestore
+# TabRestore
-A simple Windows batch file that opens a list of pre-determined links.
+A simple Windows batch file that restores to your browser with a simple double-click a list of links that you previously saved and closed.